Charge superradiance on charged BTZ black holes: Criterion for superradiant scattering

-and there is no superradiance for a charged scalar field on a static, charged BTZ black hole, irrespective of the boundary conditions applied to the field.
-For the rotating black hole, the presence of charge will affect the frequencies $\omega $ of the modes, so in the next section we investigate whether there are charged scalar field modes for which (\ref{eq:SRcriterion}) is satisfied.
+if $q>0$ and $\Re(\omega )>0$.
+Therefore an ingoing mode has ingoing fluxes of both energy and charge and there is no superradiant scattering for a charged scalar field on a static, charged BTZ black hole, irrespective of the boundary conditions applied to the field.

+This result is in contrast to that for a charged scalar field on a four-dimensional, nonrotating, asymptotically flat Reis-sner-Nordstr\"om black hole \cite{Katagiri:2020mvm}, for which superradiant scattering can occur.
+The key difference between these two situations is that, for charged scalar field scattering on a Reissner-Nordstr\"om black hole, the electrostatic potential at the horizon plays the same role as $k\Omega \ell ^{-1}$ does in (\ref{eq:currenthor}), resulting in a range of ingoing mode frequencies for which superradiant scattering is possible.
+In our case, the electromagnetic potential (\ref{eq:rotatinggaugepot}) vanishes on the horizon.
+Therefore the black hole charge $Q$ does not appear in the fluxes of energy (\ref{eq:flux1}) or charge (\ref{eq:currenthor}) at the event horizon.